apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers.md

 - Trigger MFA based on a principal attribute(s) whose value(s) **EXACTLY** matches an MFA provider.
 This option is more relevant if you have more than one provider configured or if you have the flexibility of assigning provider ids to attributes as values.

 Needless to say, the attributes need to have been resolved for the principal prior to this step.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#multifactor-authentication).
+{% include {{ version }}/principal-attribute-mfa-trigger-configuration.md %}

 ## Global Principal Attribute Predicate